ICO intends to fine Facebook £500,000 for breaching Data Protection Act

 The Information Commissioner’s Office (ICO) said the social media giant broke the law by failing to safeguard people’s information and failing to be transparent about how people’s data was harvested by others.

+The ICO also announced it proposes to bring criminal action against SCL Elections, the parent company of Cambridge Analytica (CA).

+Despite the proposed fine being a record for the watchdog, campaigners said it was “unacceptable”, as under new data laws the penalty could have totalled hundreds of millions of pounds.

-Facebook, with Cambridge Analytica, has been the focus of the ICO’s investigation since February when evidence emerged that an app had been used to harvest the data of 50 million Facebook users around the world.
+Facebook, with CA, has been the focus of the ICO’s investigation since February when evidence emerged that an app had been used to harvest the data of 50 million Facebook users around the world.

 The total is now estimated at 87 million, the ICO said.